MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-rest-api-client-msbuild.md

 ## Option 2: Custom task derived from ToolTask

 In many cases, using the `Exec` task is good enough to execute an external tool to do something like REST API client code generation, but what if you want to allow REST API client code generation if and only if you don't use an absolute Windows path as input?
 Or what if you need to calculate in some way where the executable is?
-When there is any situation where you need to execute some code to do extra work, the [MSBuild Tool Task](/dotnet/api/microsoft.build.utilities.tooltask) is the best solution.
-This is an abstract class derived from MSBuild `Task`.
+When there's any situation where you need to execute some code to do extra work, the [MSBuild Tool Task](/dotnet/api/microsoft.build.utilities.tooltask) is the best solution.
+The `ToolTask` class is an abstract class derived from MSBuild `Task`.
 You can define a concrete subclass, which creates a custom MSBuild task.
-This lets you run any code that is needed to prepare for command execution.
+This approach lets you run any code that is needed to prepare for command execution.
 You should read the tutorial [Create a custom task for code generation](tutorial-custom-task-code-generation.md) first.

-You'll create a custom task derived from [MSBuild Tool Task](/dotnet/api/microsoft.build.utilities.tooltask) which will generate a REST API client but it will fail if you try to reference the OpenApi spec using a http address.
-NSwag supports a http address as OpenApi spec input, but for the purposes of this example, let's suppose there's a design requirement to disallow that.
+You'll create a custom task derived from [MSBuild ToolTask](/dotnet/api/microsoft.build.utilities.tooltask) which will generate a REST API client, but it will be designed to emit an error if you try to reference the OpenApi spec using an http address.
+NSwag supports an http address as OpenApi spec input, but for the purposes of this example, let's suppose there's a design requirement to disallow that.

 The complete code is in this `PetReaderToolTaskExample` folder; you can download and take a look.
 In this tutorial, you'll go through step by step and learn some concepts that you can apply to your own scenarios.